julien6387/supvisors/docs/dashboard.rst

 Main Page Header
 ~~~~~~~~~~~~~~~~

-The state of |Supvisors| is displayed on the left side of the header:
+The |Supvisors| state is displayed on the left side of the header:

 ``INITIALIZATION``